 - Use effective coaching skills to enable learners to achieve learning objectives

 - Module 1: ‘By the book’- The Theory and Practice of L&D

 - Module 2: Training Design

 - Module 3: ‘Hold the room’ – Engaging your audience

 - Module 4: Training Delivery

 - Module 6: ‘Why are you here’ Organisational and commercial awareness

 - Module 7: ‘I’ve got what you need’ Training Needs Analysis and Identification

 - Module 8: ‘What’s the story’ Data collection analysis and measurement tools

 Our COVID friendly delivery model means L&D staff can complete their training anywhere, including the office, training room or even from home.
-Mandatory remote training sessions are completed on a bi-weekly basis using secure web-based software.
+We complete mandatory remote training sessions fortnightly using secure web-based software.